arturdm/design_patterns_in_dart/README.md

 ### Singleton

 This singleton implementation utilizes lazy loading of global variables.
 There is also a way of implementing a singleton with a factory constructor that always returns the same instance.

 ## Structural design patterns

 ### Adapter

+Provides a link between two incompatible types by wrapping one type with a class that supports the interface required by the client.

 ### Bridge